Python-PyQt/PyQt6-Docs/descriptions/QtGui/QDesktopServices-setUrlHandler-f-1.rst

 .. literalinclude:: ../../../snippets/qtbase-src-gui-doc-snippets-code-src_gui_util_qdesktopservices.py
     :lines: 60-67

-If  is used to set a new handler for a scheme which already has a handler, the existing handler is simply replaced with the new one.
+If setUrlHandler() is used to set a new handler for a scheme which already has a handler, the existing handler is simply replaced with the new one.
 Since :sip:ref:`~PyQt6.QtGui.QDesktopServices` does not take ownership of handlers, no objects are deleted when a handler is replaced.

 Note that the handler will always be called from within the same thread that calls :sip:ref:`~PyQt6.QtGui.QDesktopServices.openUrl`.